-We will require adequate sources of liquidity to fund both our existing business and our strategy for expansion, evidenced most recently by our acquisition of JMB.
-Currently, our main sources of liquidity are the cash that we generate from operations, our borrowing availability under the Trading Credit Facility, and the proceeds from our securitization transaction through our subsidiary AM Capital Funding LLC ("AMCF").
-There can be no assurance that these sources will be adequate to support the growth that we are hoping to achieve or that additional sources of financing for this purpose, in the form of additional debt or equity financing, will be available to us, on satisfactory terms or at all.
+We will require adequate sources of liquidity to fund both our existing business and our strategy for expansion, evidenced by our acquisition of JMB and other acquisition activity.
+Currently, our main sources of liquidity are the cash that we generate from operations, and our borrowing availability under the Trading Credit Facility.
+There can be no assurance that our sources of liquidity will be adequate to support the growth that we are hoping to achieve or that additional sources of financing for this purpose, in the form of additional debt or equity financing, will be available to us, on satisfactory terms or at all.
 Also, the Trading Credit Facility contains, and any future debt financing is likely to contain, various financial and other restrictive covenants.
 The need to comply with these covenants may limit our ability to implement our growth initiatives.

-We may experience supply chain disruptions in our minting or other operations.
+We may experience supply chain disruptions in our operations.

-The COVID-19 pandemic and other macro-economic factors have led to supply chain constraints in various economic sectors.
-To date, we have not experienced shortages of raw materials necessary for our minting operations or of fabricated precious metal products required for our wholesale or direct-to-consumer operations which have adversely impacted our operations.
-However, there can be no assurance that our operations would not be adversely impacted if we did not have an adequate source of supply for our SilverTowne mint, particularly if we expand our minting operations to meet increased demand, or if supply chain disruptions significantly interfered with our sources of coin and bullion for resale.
+As a result of various macro-economic factors, including in the past few years the COVID-19 pandemic, businesses in a variety of industries have experienced difficulty in obtaining the source materials required for their operations.
+We require coin and other bullion products, particularly products manufactured by government mints, for resale to our customers, and silver for the productions of bullion bars and rounds by our Silver Towne mint.
+We have multiple sources for obtaining the bullion products which we resell to our customers, and our relationships with major refiners have to date provided us with an adequate source of material for our minting operations.
+We also maintain a supply of metal in case we experience a shortage of raw materials for our Silver Towne mint.
+However, while we do not currently anticipate that our business will suffer as a consequence of the current problems in the national and global supply chains, we cannot assure you that this will continue to be the case.
+Our operations could be adversely impacted if we did not have an adequate source of supply for our Silver Towne mint, particularly if we expand our minting operations to meet increased demand, or if supply chain disruptions significantly interfered with our sources of coin and bullion for resale.
 If significant supply chain constraints were to occur, we might be required to cut back on our minting operations or we might be unable to timely satisfy customer requirements for coin and bullion products.
 This could lead to a loss of sales or could adversely impact our reputation.